 This argument is flawed in several particulars.
 First, it contradicts numerous other passages, such as those presented above.

-Second, it would suggest that we would not even be able to know God in the future since he is spirit (John 4:24), and not physical (Luke 24:39)—a conclusion hardly warranted.
+Second, it would suggest that we would not even be able to know God in the future since he is spirit (Jn.
+4:24), and not physical (Lk.
+24:39)—a conclusion hardly warranted.

 Third, it is not true that we only recognize others because of physical traits.
 A loved one may suffer a horrible tragedy and have their physical features completely reconstructed by means of plastic surgery.
 He or she may appear totally different, yet we have no difficulty in knowing the person!

 It is argued that the psalmist asked: “Whom have I in heaven but you [God]?”
 (Psa.
 73:25), thus suggesting no other of his acquaintances was there.